By Kate Hamill

 Prop Shop Assistant — Delene Beauchamp, Amaya Gonzalez-Mollmann, Oliver Hawke, Mariel Richardson, Ava Scanlon, Mercy Suarez

-Stitchers — Izzy Bacallao, David Estabrooks, Madeline Henry, Amanda Jacobsen, Lorence Jones-Perpich, Heidi Keithahn, Alexa Peterson-Ismail, David Schell, Ava-Sofia Settoon, Anna Ten Eyck, Nina Turovsky
+Stitchers — Izzy Bacallao, David Estabrooks, Madeline Henry, Amanda Jacobson, Lorence Jones-Perpich, Heidi Keithahn, Alexa Peterson-Ismail, David Schell, Ava-Sofia Settoon, Anna Ten Eyck, Nina Turovsky

 Laundry Assistants — Angelina Parillo

-Stock Attendants — Sierra Bivins, Isabella Fortebuono, Ashleigh Jones, Lucille Lyon
+Stock Attendants — Sierra Bivins, Isabella Fortebuono, Ashleigh Jones, Lucile Lyon

 Crafts — Wei Zhao